ChrisWhealy/parse-sap-odata/README.md

 ### Generated Output

-If `cargo` detects a `build.rs` file in your project/crate, then it automatically populates the environment variable `OUT_DIR`.
+If `cargo` detects a `build.rs` file in your project/crate, then it automatically populates the environment variable `OUT_DIR` and runs `build.rs` before compiling your application.

-This variable then points to the directory into which all build script output is written.
+The `OUT_DIR` variable then points to the directory into which all build script output is written.

 The default directory name is `target/debug/build/<your_package_name>/out`, and this is where you can find the generated `struct` declarations for the OData service.